Liuyuan999/Liuyuan999.github.io/_pages/about.md

 My research focuses on **bilevel optimization** and **multi-objective learning**, with applications spanning **financial pricing** models and **large language models (LLMs)**.
 I am particularly interested in developing efficient algorithms and theoretical insights that bridge the gap between optimization theory and real-world problems, enabling robust decision-making in complex, high-dimensional settings.

 # 📰 News
+- Nov 2025: A unified analysis on the Alternative Update Scheme of Penalty-Based Gradient Descent on Bilevel Optimization with general coupled constraints.
+Our paper is available!
 - Sept 2025: Our paper is available!
 [BiRQ: Bi-Level Self-Labeling Random Quantization for Self-Supervised Speech Recognition](https://www.arxiv.org/abs/2509.15430).
 Thank all my mentors from IBM and my academic advisors.
 Great work!
 - Sept 2025: Our paper get ACCEPTED by **NeurIPS 2025**: Beyond Value Functions: Single-Loop Bilevel Optimization under Flatness Conditions.
 Big thanks to my co-authors and collaborators for their hard work and insights.
 Looking forward to sharing our ideas with the community this December!
 - Sept 2025: Great to meet you in Sicily!
 I look forward to discussing my recent work at EUSIPCO 2025.